Module Segmentation

 Note: To use the plane extraction on a point cloud, opalsNormals needs to be run first.

-Alpha shapes: For all segments concave planar hulls (= \(\alpha\)-shapes) can be computed by setting a valid alphaRadius.
+For all segments concave planar hulls (= \(\alpha\)-shapes) can be computed by setting a valid alphaRadius.
 The alphaRadius specifies the degree of generalization of the concave hull.
-Additional information about \(\alpha\)-shapes can be found in the documentation of the module opalsBounds.
+The \(\alpha\)-shapes are actually computed in 2D, since in 3D \(\alpha\)-shapes are rather surfaces than polylines.
+Therefore, it is necessary to project the segment points onto a plane and compute the 2D \(\alpha\)-shape there.
+Whereas, in plane extraction mode the relevant planes are implicitly given, this is not the case within the conditional clustering.
+The user can either set the normal vector of the protection plane by the condClustering.alphaShapeRefPlane parameter or the module internally computes a best fitting plane for each segment.
+The resulting \(\alpha\)-shape is a 3D (multi-part) polyline coplanar with the corresponding plane.
+Additional information about \(\alpha\)-shapes can be found in the documentation of the Module Bounds .
 The \(\alpha\)-shapes of a segment can be can be accessed via C++ (demoSegmentation.cpp) and Python (demoSegmentation.py) API, as shown in the examples.
 Based on \(\alpha\)-shapes and additional segment attributes a geometric analysis of segments can be carried out.

 Parameter description